-Employment obtained and maintained by the FSS participant that will allow for independence from welfare assistance i.e. allow the family or individual to meet basic needs without public assistance and lead to building financial security.
-It may include full time employment or part time employment in combination with other resources available to the family or individual.
-The employment that is obtained must be reasonably expected to continue.
+Employment obtained and maintained by the FSS participant that will allow for independence from welfare assistance i.e. allow the family or individual to meet basic needs and lead to building financial security.
+Suitability of employment for participant will be determined on a case-by-case basis with consideration of individual circumstances and may include full-time or part-time employment that is reasonably expected to continue.
 Ideally income is expected to be related to a job training program completed as identified in the individual training and services plan, with consideration given to available job opportunities in the area.
 Reasonable accommodations will be made by request of those claiming a disability.